Quality takes time. One bean at a time.

 Estate names appear on Indian specialty coffee bags regularly — Ratnagiri, Baarbara, Attikan, Harley, Riverdale — but the term itself is rarely explained.
 Most buyers encounter the name and assume it signals something about quality or exclusivity without a clear framework for what it actually represents.

 A coffee estate is a specific, named agricultural unit.
 The ICB catalog currently tracks 134 distinct estate names across coffees from over 60 roasters.
 That number reflects how widely estates have become the primary unit of origin identity in Indian specialty coffee.
-This article uses that data to document what estates are, how they operate, and what it means when one appears on a bag.
+Estate attribution exists for only 41% of the 921 coffees in ICB's catalog; the remaining 59% carry region-only or no origin detail.
+That proportion is not a gap in the data.
+It reflects the structure of Indian production, where most volume trades without farm-level traceability.

 An estate is a single, owned or family-managed agricultural unit — typically 20 to 500+ hectares — that produces coffee and controls at least part of its own processing.
-The defining characteristic is infrastructure: an estate has the equipment and chain-of-custody to maintain its lot's identity from cherry harvest through to the green coffee it delivers to a roaster.
+An estate has the processing infrastructure to maintain its lot's identity from cherry harvest through to the green coffee it delivers to a roaster.

-This distinguishes an estate from a smallholder farm.
+Smallholder farms work differently.
 India has roughly 250,000 coffee growers, and 98% of them are small growers by holding size.
 Most smallholders sell their harvested cherry to a wet mill or cooperative, where it is processed and often combined with cherry from other farms.
 At that point, the individual farm's identity is lost — the lot becomes a regional or cooperative-grade product.
 Volume-wise, smallholder production dominates Indian coffee output.
 But specialty coffee catalog representation skews heavily toward named estates precisely because traceability requires infrastructure, and most smallholders do not have curing facilities.
+For buyers, this means the specialty coffee they encounter — the named, estate-attributed bags on roaster websites — represents a small fraction of India's actual production volume.
+The catalog is a curated window, not a full cross-section of the crop.

 Traceability hierarchy in Indian specialty coffee, least to most specific: